datanav/docs/training/020_systems/030_Novice.rst

 System Authentication methods
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. sidebar:: Summary

+  System authentication methods...

+  - should ....

 Looking at systems from an isolated point of view, these can differ quite a bit when it comes to authentication methods.
 The system of type microservice supports a wealth of different authentication methods whereas other systems such as for example the Oracle system uses a default authentication method consisting of the parameters: ``username``, ``password``, ``host``and ``database``.

+The Oracle system is one of Sesam's many in-built systems.
+Sesam's in-built systems will typically have a default authentication method and also a more limited set of choices when it comes to choosing an authentication method for one of these systems.
+The authentication example with the Oracle system is a typical scenario when connecting to a relational database, albeit many more exist i.e: SQL, MsSQL, PostgreSQL.

+As such, you should be aware of the fact that different systems in Sesam will have different authentication methods that vary quite substantially.

+Enten har du støtte for det, ellers kan du bygge det selv...

 | Default authentication methods built in for systems handling URLS
   $SECRET()